dgmouris/zero_to_api/README.md

    - create a django project
    - add the djangorestframework and djoser packages
    - hook up the authentication api and configure it to our web project.
-   - create an app with models (and add them to the admin), serializers, views, urls,
+   - create an app with models (and add them to the admin), serializers, views, urls (more on all of these later)
-   - create an api for the app above and hook it up to our web project.
+   - create a RESTful api for the app above and hook it up to our web project.
 - If we have time
    - Add some javascript that can "consume" our api.
    - Deploy to heroku.